leonardofaria/leonardofaria.net/content/posts/2020/08/03/adding-screenshot-testing-with-cypress-in-your-project.md

 Please notice that I am prefixing the test command with the environment variable `CYPRESS_updateSnapshots`.

 The second milestone is done.
-In case you need help, check my [pull request](https://github.com/leonardofaria/cypress-example/pull/2).
+In case you need help, check my <A href="https://github.com/leonardofaria/cypress-example/pull/2">pull request</A>.

 Let's merge this branch and move forward.